International Youth Day 2019

 Since launching in 2017, Chhavi, Manasi, Aauysh and their team of 800 volunteer mentors, have cumulatively worked with over 4,500 children, across 15 partner institutions in Mumbai, amalgamating social-emotional learning with modern art practices to drive positive learning outcomes in the classrooms.
 Their ambition for the next 5 years is to reach a total 12,000 children from low-income communities not only in Mumbai, but across other cities in India, providing new solutions for learning and transforming education for many.

-Hello World was created by co-founders Ellie Besley-Gould and Katrin McMillan in order to make education accessible to all children across the world, regardless of a lack of schools, books or teachers.
+Hello World was founded by Katrin McMillan in order to make education accessible to all children across the world, regardless of a lack of schools, books or teachers.

 Collaborating with coders, designers, researchers and engineers, they designed 'Hello Hubs'; solar-powered outdoor Internet kiosks with state-of the art technology - including; solar panels, satellite connectivity and weatherproof touchscreen ipads - which local people are trained to build and maintain themselves.
 One Hub can provide unlimited internet access for over 1,500 people.